OpenTranslationBible/open-bible/en-GB/43.John/md/john-20.md

 ## John 20:30

-Jesus performed many other signs in the presence of his disciples, which are not recorded in this book.
+Jesus did many other miraculous signs in the presence of his disciples, which are not written in this book.

 ## John 20:31